Plonq/liero-clone/README.md

 ## About

-This is a sort of clone of the 1999 game Liero.
+This is a clone (ish) of the 1999 game Liero, except with mouse aiming.
 I built this as a way to teach myself game development.
-It is not finished, but I doubt I will finish it.
-It's functional, but missing a lot of features.
+It is not finished, will likely never be finished, but it's a functioning game.

 * Destructible map
-* Mouse aiming
-* Grapple
+* Grappling hook
-* AI (can barely call it intelligent though)
+* AI (barely)
 * 4 different weapons
+    * Minigun
+    * Shotgun
+    * Missile
+    * Sniper

+Rules: You have 5 lives.
+So does the opponent.
+First to kill the other worm 5 times wins.

 ## How to Play

-Sorry, no executable files.
-All you need is [Pipenv](https://pypi.org/project/pipenv/) though.
+Sorry, no executable files, but all you need is [Pipenv](https://pypi.org/project/pipenv/) though.

 1. Clone the repo
 2. Install dependencies with `pipenv install`